 This model has the longest detection range of 1000ft which makes it the ideal unit for long range viewing.
 The only thing you’ll have to sacrifice is a wide field of view which isn’t associated with thick lenses.

-This is a high-performance monocular that offers illumination both day and night.
+This is a high-performance night vision monocular that offers illumination both day and night.
 Other features on the device include image capture, video recording and daytime color.
 With this model, you’ll get up to 500ft detection range with built in illuminator.